dhable/phoenix/README.md

 ## Getting Started with the Project

-To start testing out the project, type ```vagrant up``` to boot a local PostgreSQL environment that's setup with the jetway_pos database and the jetway user.
-This should match the configuration default values so the app will connect to the DB without a problem.
+To start testing out the project, you'll first need to install all of the ansible third party packages that we depend upon.
+Simply execute ```ansible-galaxy install -r provisioning/requirements.txt``` from the project root.
+If you have ansible installed correctly, this should install a series of ansible roles globally.

+Next you can build a virtual machine by type ```vagrant up```.
+This may take up to 10 minutes as this builds a new server box using the ansible scripts and the vagrant base image.
+When you're done, you should have a PostgreSQL DB and node.js installation in vagrant that you can use.

     NOTE: This will bind the PostgreSQL database to port 5432.
 If you have a local installation of PostgreSQL, the vagrant image may have trouble binding.